 It’s upsetting seeing your dog behave with fear towards unfamiliar people, including men and children, inanimate objects and environmental stimuli.
 As humans and dogs don’t speak the same language, they often inadvertently create a more fearful dog without the correct understanding of dog behaviour.
 Dogs may be afraid of one stimulus or a wide variety of different situations, noises, objects or people.
 There are behaviour modification strategies to help your dog cope better during its lifetime.

 This Online Course Reveals My MOST POWERFUL Techniques for Improving Your Dog’s Behaviour in 30 Days or Less!

-Common compulsive behaviours that Kathy’s dog behaviour services are sought for include tail-chasing, licking, light and shadow chasing and invisible fly snapping.
+Common compulsive behaviours that Kathy has successfully addressed for include tail-chasing, licking, light and shadow chasing and invisible fly snapping.
 Distressing for many to observe, the sooner you can act on these compulsive, repetitive behaviours, the more likely you will see a reduction in them.
 Failing to take proactive steps in the early onset of compulsive disorders, the longer they persist, the harder it becomes to get them under control.
 Kathy will provide you with behaviour modification strategies to help with reducing your dog’s compulsive behaviours.